Thatcham: History

 The area has evidence of occupation dating from prehistoric times and was listed in the Guinness Book of Records as the strongest claimant to being the oldest continuously inhabited place in Britain.
-The well-preserved remains of a mesolithic settlement, dating from 8400 to 7700 BCE, have been found in its vicinity.
+The well-preserved remains of a Mesolithic settlement, dating from 8400 to 7700 BCE, have been found in its vicinity.
 Evidence also exists of Bronze and Iron Age settlements and of Romano-British activity.

-In the Domesday Book of 1086, following the Norman Conquest, the name had altered slightly to Taceham before going through several minor changes until the current form was adopted in the 16th century.
 The town had a period of great prosperity around 1304, when the Chapel of St. Thomas the Martyr on the A4, now called the Old Bluecoat School, was granted permission to hold services.
 At that time the population was larger than that of Newbury.
 The chapel is a Grade I listed building.

 There is a Norman parish church of St. Mary, which was largely reconstructed in 1857.
 This is believed to be built on the same site as an earlier Anglo-Saxon church.
 It was previously known as St. Luke's.
 The church is a Grade II* listed building.

 In 1121, Henry I founded Reading Abbey and endowed it with many gifts of land, including the Manor of Thatcham.
 At the same time Thatcham Hundred ceased to exist: the western part was transferred to Faircross Hundred, and the remainder to the Hundred of Reading.
 In 1141 Thatcham church, previously the property of the Diocese of Salisbury, was granted to Reading Abbey by the Empress Matilda, who at the same time confirmed her father's gift of the manor to the abbey.

 During World War II, Thatcham housed one of the biggest Prisoner of War camps in the South, known as camp 1001.
 Thatcham's population grew rapidly in the second half of the 20th century: from 5,000 in 1951 and 7,500 in 1961 to 22,824 in 2001.

 Floods

-On 20 July 2007 parts of Thatcham were flooded during a period of sustained heavy rain, during which three times the average July monthly rainfall hit the town in just 24 hours.
+On 20 July 2007, parts of Thatcham were flooded during a period of sustained heavy rain, during which three times the average July monthly rainfall hit the town in just 24 hours.
 While the rivers did not flood, the quantity of water flowing down the hills from Cold Ash and Bucklebury made many roads impassable and stranded hundreds of pupils at Kennet School who tried to wade with rope across Stoney Lane.
 About 1,100 properties were affected; many residents moved out into mobile homes.